UKCloud/documentation/articles/openshift/oshift-how-add-expand-persistent-vols.md

 $ oc edit pvc logging-es-0
 ...
 ```
-`oc edit` causes the configration of the object to open in a text editor.
-Edit the size in the `spec:` section only (do not touch the size listed under `status:`:
+`oc edit` causes the configuration of the object to open in a text editor.
+Edit the size in the `spec:` section only (do not touch the size listed under `status:`):
 ```
 ...
 spec: